 True to the vow he made to his teenage self, Kevin again looked for the good in the closure of his business.
 He spent time reflecting on what happened and all that he had learned.
 He knew that he would not allow the final few days of his business shape the exhilarating 19 years prior.

 He made the decision that he was going to do all he could to touch as many business owners as possible to ensure they never have to experience the loss he experienced.
 He turned to the profession of business coaching and started a new business; ActionCOACH Warwick.

 You may be familiar with the statistic that ‘90% of start-up companies fail in the first 5 years’.
 Have you ever asked yourself why?
 And thought about what you would do to avoid being part of this statistic?
 Kevin has; and he has dedicated his new career to making sure your business is in the 10% who succeed.
-He is a firm believer that ‘being in business should give you more life’ and coaches business owners to work on their business, not in their business… resulting in a business that is a profitable, commercial enterprise and can work without them.
+He is a firm believer that ‘being in business should give you more life’ and coaches business owners to work on their business, not in their business… resulting in a business that is a profitable, commercial enterprise and can work without you.